A topic from the subject of Kinetics in Chemistry.

 Kinetic Modeling

-Kinetic models are mathematical equations that describe the rate of polymerization reactions.
-They typically involve rate constants for the initiation, propagation, and termination steps.
+Kinetic models are mathematical equations describing the rate of polymerization reactions.
+They usually involve rate constants for initiation, propagation, and termination steps.

 Determination of Rate Constants

-Rate constants can be determined from experimental data by fitting the data to kinetic models.
-This is typically done using numerical methods.
+Rate constants are determined from experimental data by fitting the data to kinetic models using numerical methods.

 Applications